MatiasBjorling/ZDM-Device-Mapper/README.md

 ## Standards Versions Supported

 ZAC/ZBC standards are still being developed.
-Changes to the command set and command interface can be expected before the final public release.
+The Zoned Device ATA command Set v1 is finalized, and v2 is under development.
+Changes to the command set and command interface can be expected, but are not expected to be included in subsequent ZDM work.

 ## License